Spescom Limited

-Spescom has a presence in South Africa, sub-Saharan Africa, Europe and the Middle East.
-It has a staff complement of 258, with offices in South Africa (Midrand, Cape Town and Durban), East Africa (Kampala, Uganda) and the UK (London).
+Spescom Limited was a South African information and communications technology (ICT) company founded in 1977 by Tony Farah.
+When it was active, the company was listed on the Johannesburg Stock Exchange under the ticker symbol SPS.

+Spescom provided business communications and enterprise technology solutions to clients in sectors including telecommunications, broadcasting, government and corporate enterprises.
+The company operated through several business units that delivered contact centre systems, telecommunications infrastructure, and media technology solutions.

+The group operated in South Africa and other markets in Sub-Saharan Africa, as well as in parts of Europe and the Middle East.
+Over time, the company restructured its business portfolio, exiting some international and non-core operations, as part of a strategic refocus on communications and enterprise technology services.
+In 2009, the company's employed around 250 individuals.

 History

-Spescom was founded in September 1977 by Tony Farah with ZAR 4,000 capital.
-The company's initial focus was on test instrumentation, and it brought the world's first digital oscilloscope to South Africa in the same year.
+Spescom Limited was founded in 1977 by Tony Farah.
+The company initially operated in the field of electronic test and measurement equipment before expanding into communications and energy-related technologies during the 1980s and 1990s.

+The company focuses on providing business communications solutions that integrate voice, video, and data technologies.
+It operates through four main divisions: Spescom DataFusion, Spescom DataVoice, Spescom Telecommunications, and Spescom Media IT.
+Spescom has offices in Johannesburg, Cape Town, Durban, and London, and employs approximately 258 staff members.

-In 1983, Spescom International Incorporated was established in Irvine, California by Gary Smith, a senior founding member of Spescom.
-The objectives of this international arm of the company were to maintain technical links with the company's suppliers, as well as to provide international marketing for products developed by Spescom.
-The company listed on the Johannesburg Stock Exchange on 4 June 1987.
-In September 1990 the company developed and introduced the world's first keypad prepayment electricity meter, Cashpower 2000, to South Africa.
-The device was licensed by meter manufacturers worldwide.
-In 1993, Spescom won its first major international tender for prepayment meters in Brazil.
+In September 1990, the company developed the Cashpower 2000, a keypad prepayment electricity meter, which was licensed by meter manufacturers internationally.
+In 1993, Spescom secured an international contract for prepayment meters in Brazil.
 These meters are now sold in over thirty-five countries worldwide.

-On 6 March 1995, the company formed a joint venture with Siemens called Energy Measurements, to provide a world centre of excellence in energy management and revenue collection systems, focusing on prepayment electricity metering.
+On 6 March 1995, the company formed a joint venture with Siemens called Energy Measurements, to develop energy management and revenue collection systems, focusing on prepayment electricity metering.
 Spescom no longer has an interest in this market space.

-In 2007, Spescom narrowed its focus, exiting its interest in the enterprise software sector with the sale of its US operation, Enterprise Informatics, to concentrate on the accelerating global trend towards the convergence of voice, video and data communications.
+In 2007, exited its interest in the enterprise software sector with the sale of its US operation, Enterprise Informatics, to focus on the convergence of voice, video and data communications.

-In 2008, the company introduced Libra Mobile, the first unified system combining mobile and fixed-line telephony recording.
+In 2008, the company introduced Libra Mobile, a system combining mobile and fixed-line telephony recording.

 In 2010, the company established NewTelco South Africa in partnership with NewTelco GmbH.
-NewTelco SA is a carrier neutral co-location service provider for local, regional and international carriers in South Africa.
-In mid-2010, the company established an office in Kampala, Uganda from which to launch its entry into East Africa.
-Today, Spescom is a major supplier to large African communication organisations including Telkom, Neotel and Sentech public South African and regional television and radio broadcasters; large financial institutions, public sector clients and some of the largest contact centres on the African continent.
+NewTelco SA provide carrier-neutral co-location service provider for local, regional and international carriers in South Africa.
+In mid-2010, the company opened an office in Kampala, Uganda to support its entry into East Africa.
+Spescom supplies services to large African communication organisations including Telkom, Neotel and Sentech, as well as financial institutions, public sector clients and contact centres in the region.